StuartCox3107/iGrow/README.md

 ## Theme & typography

-The site will be clean, simple and east to use.
-Not too busy or give the user information overload.
+The site will be clean, simple and easy to use.
+Will not be too busy, or give the user information overload at any stage.

-Chosen font used throughout is Baloo Thambi 2, chosen for the clean simple and easy to read style.
+Chosen font used throughout is Baloo Thambi 2, chosen for the clean, simple and easy to read style.

 Colours are designed to be soft and pastel like, the below colour palette was generated using [coolors](https://coolors.co/)